-How wide should I grip for the overhead press?
+How wide should my grip be for the overhead press?

-For more recreational lifters, there are two ways to scale grip width to get the most out of your form and potential power production.
+There are two ways to scale grip width for more recreational lifters to get the most out of your form and potential power production.

-When assessing grip width, check if fall into the following range:
+When assessing grip width, check if it falls into the following range: